Fukuoka SoftBank Hawks

-Through 2022, the franchise's all-time record is 5545-4931-399 (.529).
-The team's manager is Hiroshi Fujimoto and the organization's acting CEO is Yoshimitsu Goto.
+Through 2025, the franchise's all-time record is 5,794–5,101–409 (.532).
+The team's manager is Hiroki Kokubo and the organization's acting CEO is Yoshimitsu Goto.

 History

 Nankai Electric Railway Company ownership (1938–1988)

-The franchise that eventually became the Fukuoka SoftBank Hawks was founded on February 22, 1938 by Nankai Electric Railway president Jinkichi Terada as Nankai Club, based in central Osaka.
+The franchise that eventually became the Fukuoka SoftBank Hawks was founded on February 22, 1938, by Nankai Electric Railway president Jinkichi Terada as Nankai Club, based in central Osaka.
 The organization was said to be created as a result of rival railway companies Hanshin Electric Railway and Hankyu convincing Nankai to create a baseball club of their own.
 While initially met with resistance, the club was admitted to the Japanese Baseball League (JPBL) in the fall of 1938, playing their first games at Sakai Ohama Stadium, but moved into Nakamozu Stadium in 1939.
 The team's name was changed to Kinki Nippon in mid-1944 as wartime austerity measures forced Nankai to temporarily merge with Kinki Nippon Railway.
 After the 1945 hiatus in the JBL due to the Greater East Asia War, in 1946 the team's name was changed to Kinki Great Ring and the team won the JBL championship.
+The name was chosen as a translation of Japan's ancient name, Yamato, in a similar way to the Montreal Canadiens or the New York Yankees.

-In mid-1947, when Nankai broke away from Kinki Nippon Railway, they decided to change the team's name, and settled upon the moniker they would use until they would sell the team in 1988 – Nankai Hawks (南海ホークス).
+In mid-1947, when Nankai broke away from Kinki Nippon Railway, they decided to change the team's name, also due to the fact that the name was popular with American soldiers stationed in Osaka, since they also found it funny, and settled upon the moniker they would use until they would sell the team in 1988 – Nankai Hawks (南海ホークス).
 The team was named after Nankai's logo, which, at that time, was a winged wheel.
 Other names considered were Condors, which was rejected because the Nankai representative who supervised the team was bald, and Cardinals, which was rejected because the club wanted to retain their colors, so they settled on the Hawks moniker.